keysight-eggplant/eggplant-azure-devops/README.md

 ## Using run-test-config.yml in your pipeline

-In order to use the Eggplant Runner with Azure DevOps, you need to add either one of these to your Azure Pipelines .yml file:
+In order to use the Eggplant Runner with Azure DevOps, you need to add this to your Azure Pipelines .yml file:<br />

-1. Referencing our `run-test-config` directly from your pipeline .yml:<br />
 Reading: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops#use-other-repositories

 ```yaml